 Alicia Monroe, MD, is provost and senior vice president of academic and faculty affairs at Baylor College.
 She is an ELAM fellow of 2007 and recently attended the 2017 ELAM Leaders Forum where she spoke at graduation.
 Read more.

-Elizabeth L. Travis, PhD, is the associate vice president of women faculty programs at The University of Texas MD Anderson Cancer Center.
+Elizabeth L. Travis, PhD, is the associate vice president of women and minority faculty inclusion at The University of Texas MD Anderson Cancer Center.
 She is an ELAM fellow of 2000 and recently attended the 2017 ELAM Leaders Forum where she gave a speech to many graduating fellows and alumni.
 Read more.

 Follow the links below to: